intel/trustauthority-client-for-python/inteltrustauthorityclient/tdx/azure/README.md

-# Intel® Tiber™ Trust AuthorityPython Adapter for Azure Confidential VMs with Intel® TDX
+# Intel® Trust AuthorityPython Adapter for Azure Confidential VMs with Intel® TDX

 <p style="font-size: 0.875em;">· 05/21/2025 ·</p>

-There are two types of Intel® Tiber™ Trust Authority adapters for Intel® Trust Domain Extensions (Intel® TDX) platforms:
+There are two types of Intel® Trust Authority adapters for Intel® Trust Domain Extensions (Intel® TDX) platforms:

 1. An adapter for systems that use the configfs/TSM report subsystem to collect evidence for attestation.
 Supported platforms include bare-metal Intel TDX hosts and and Google Cloud Platform (GCP) confidential VMs with Intel TDX.
 The `./tdx` folder contains the Intel Trust Authority Intel TDX adapter for Intel TDX platforms.
 2. An adapter for use with Microsoft Azure\* confidential VMs with Intel TDX.
 The `./tdx/azure` folder contains a the Intel Trust Authority Intel TDX adapter for Azure confidential VMs.